Global Liquidity Cycle

 What to Watch

-- Year-over-year rate of change in aggregate G4 assets as a regime signal
+- Year-over-year rate of change in aggregate G4 assets: the single most useful regime signal, best reviewed monthly against a rolling 12-month baseline

 Frequently Asked Questions